yundongny1/docker_ml_ec2/README.md

 This microservice uses the legal_text_classification.csv from https://www.kaggle.com/datasets/amohankumar/legal-text-classification-dataset.

 ### Instructions
-Assuming you are running an ubuntu instance on AWS EC2, steps for testing this application after cloning the repository:
+Assuming you are running an ubuntu instance on AWS EC2, steps for testing this application after cloning the repository into your EC2 instance:
 ```shell
 #SSH into your ubuntu instance using your key
 sudo apt update